Topological invariant for holographic Weyl-$\mathrm Z_2$ semimetal: Topological invariant of the Weyl semimetal

-Although the topological Hamiltonian is not the exact Hamiltonian of the strong coupling system (there is not a Hamiltonian can be used to describe the whole strong coupling system), the topological Hamiltonian can be used to give the exact topological invariant, which cannot be calculated from the quasiparticle effective Hamiltonian.
-In conclusion, as long as ther Green's function $G(\omega,k)$ does not have any poles besides on the $\omega=0$ plane, we can treat the topological Hamiltonian as a Hamiltonian in weak coupling system to calculate the topological invariant as it has been stated in previous works\cite{Wang_2013}.
+Although the topological Hamiltonian is not the exact Hamiltonian of the strong coupling system (there is not a Hamiltonian that can be used to describe the whole strong coupling system), the topological Hamiltonian can be used to give the exact topological invariant, which cannot be calculated from the quasiparticle effective Hamiltonian.
+In conclusion, as long as ther Green's function $G(\omega,k)$ does not have any poles besides on the $\omega=0$ plane, we can treat the topological Hamiltonian as a Hamiltonian in weak coupling system to calculate the topological invariant as it has been stated in previous works\cite{Wang_2013}.{\footnote{Note that in the original proposal \cite{wang-prx1, wang-prx2, Wang:2012ig}, for the topological Hamiltonian method to work, the regularity of the Green functions in the imaginary frequency space has to be required.
+Here because we have access to the more physical real frequency Green functions, we instead use the constraint that the real frequency Green functions are regular near the semimetal nodes, which are easy to be confirmed.
+Detailed analysis on this point is in Appendix \ref{AppendixD}.}}